StenElling/ADA/Project ADA/README.md

 These datasets consistently use the same identification codes and names for local areas.
 Moreover attributes like civil status are fully documented on the opendata pages of the City of Zurich.

 Data sets with monthly data for the period 2013 to 2017 exist as well.
-This data does not include civil status, has broader agae groups and only distinguishes Swiss people from foreigners.
+This data does not include civil status, has broader age groups and only distinguishes Swiss people from foreigners.

 We aim to enrich our data with (un)employment data from statistik.zh.ch .
 For these sets documentation exists as well.
 Other data used may be the median income for single people, couples and single parents in order to establish which local districts have a wealthier population and hence may be more affected by the changes due to the financial crisis.